halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-leave.md

-# End of Month Processing – Leave
+# End of Month Processing Leave

 *Departments/Payroll/EOM Processing/Leave Processing*

-* Mass Adjust Leave Balance - The Mass Adjust Leave Balance function is used to adjust leave entitlements or pro rata balances in the employee leave ledger to correct leave balances.
+* [Mass Adjust Leave Balance](#end-of-month-processing-mass-adjust-leave-balance) - The Mass Adjust Leave Balance function is used to adjust leave entitlements or pro rata balances in the employee leave ledger to correct leave balances.
 It is also used to enter entitlements when implementing a new Payroll System.
 You can choose to post the Leave to the General Ledger or only update the Payroll Employee Leave Ledger Entries.
-* Calculate and Post Provision - The Calculate and Post Provision function is used to calculate the leave entitlement and post the expense and provision for Leave to the General Ledger depending on your configuration.
+* [Calculate and Post Provision](#end-of-month-processing-calculate-&-post-provision) - The Calculate and Post Provision function is used to calculate the leave entitlement and post the expense and provision for Leave to the General Ledger depending on your configuration.
 It is usually run at the end of each month after you have finished processing all Payrolls for the calendar month
-* Employee Leave Entitlement Report - The Employee Leave Entitlement Report contains Employee Leave accrual information and can be used to reconcile leave provision postings to the General Ledger.
+* [Employee Leave Entitlement Report](#employee-leave-entitlement) - The Employee Leave Entitlement Report contains Employee Leave accrual information and can be used to reconcile leave provision postings to the General Ledger.
-* Employee Time In Lieu Adm List - The Employee Time In Lieu Adm List report contains Employee Time In Lieu accrual information.
+* [Employee Time In Lieu Adm List](#employee-time-in-lieu-adm-list) - The Employee Time In Lieu Adm List report contains Employee Time In Lieu accrual information.

-### End of Month Processing - Mass Adjust Leave Balance
+### End of Month Processing Mass Adjust Leave Balance

 The Mass Adjust Leave Balance function is used to adjust employee leave entitlements or pro rata balances in the employee ledger to correct balances.
 It is also used to enter entitlements when implementing a new Payroll System.